'Doddie is all motivation Scotland need' - Ritchie

 |Coverage: Live text commentary on BBC Sport website & app

-Captain Jamie Ritchie says the presence of Doddie Weir will inspire the Scotland team as they seek a first ever win over New Zealand on Sunday.
+The presence of Doddie Weir will inspire the Scotland team as they seek a first win over New Zealand on Sunday, says captain Jamie Ritchie.

-Legend Weir is due to be at Murrayfield for the match to mark five years since the launch of his charity which raises awareness of motor neurone disease.
+Weir is due to be at Murrayfield for the match to mark five years since the launch of his charity which raises awareness of motor neurone disease.

 The former Lion was diagnosed with the condition in 2016 and has since raised millions for research into MND.